Best Cities to Start a Business in Louisiana

-In the years following Katrina, young entrepreneurs filtered into the city, buying hurricane damaged properties for cheap and opening hip clubs and restaurants more in style of Brooklyn than NOLA.
-Yet this informal urban renewal project brought in much needed development, and again reshaped the face of New Orleans.
+In the years following Katrina, young entrepreneurs filtered into the city, buying hurricane-damaged properties for cheap and opening hip clubs and restaurants more in the style of Brooklyn than NOLA.
+Yet this informal urban renewal project brought in much-needed development and again reshaped the face of New Orleans.

-Louisiana is always in flux and welcome to newcomers.
+Louisiana is always in flux and welcomes newcomers.
 The state wants your business, too.
-A host of government sponsored programs provide various incentives and guidance for those wishing to open a business in the state.
+A host of government-sponsored programs provide various incentives and guidance for those wishing to open a business in the state.

 |LA||Baton Rouge||East Baton Rouge|